dice-group/sask/qans-ms/SPARQL.md

   1. SELECT - Return the results in a table form for all variables satisfying the given conditions.
   2. CONSTRUCT - Return the results as the valid RDF graph constructed by substituting variables in a set of triple templates.
   3. ASK - Returns a boolean indicating whether a query pattern matches.
-  4. DESCRIBE - Returns an RDF graph that describes the resources found (identified bt name or description).
+  4. DESCRIBE - Returns an RDF graph that describes the resources found (identified by name or description).

   A simple SPARQL query looks as follows: